artur-ciocanu/launch.en/help/api/getting-started.md

 ![](../images/api/getting-started/create-jwt.png)

-The next screen confirms the keypair has successfully generated, and a compressed folder containing a public certificate and a private key is automatically downloaded to your machine.
-You will need this private key in a later step to generate an access token.
+The next screen confirms that the keypair has successfully generated, and a compressed folder containing a public certificate and a private key is automatically downloaded to your machine.
+This private key is required in a later step to generate an access token.

 Select **Next** to continue.

 ![](../images/api/getting-started/keypair-generated.png)

-The next screen prompts you to select the product profile(s) to associate with the API integration.
+The next screen prompts you to select one or more product profiles to associate with the API integration.

 >[!NOTE]
 >
 >Product profiles are managed by your organization through the Adobe Admin Console, and contain specific sets of permissions for granular features in Adobe Experience Platform Launch.
 Product profiles and their permissions can only be managed by users with administrator privileges within your organization.
-If you are unsure which product profile(s) to select for the API, contact your administrator.
+If you are unsure which product profiles to select for the API, contact your administrator.

-Select the desired product profile(s) from the list, then select **Save configured API** to complete the API registration.
+Select the desired product profiles from the list, then select **Save configured API** to complete the API registration.

 ![](../images/api/getting-started/select-product-profile.png)